RobinLe0/RobinLe0/README.md

 | JavaScript | Experienced      |
 | PHP        | Very experienced |

-### Other types of Languages
+## Other types of Languages
-Here are a few more computer-related languages I have worked with.
+Here are a few more computer-related languages I worked with.

 | Language | Experience Level             |
 |----------|------------------------------|
 | BAT      | Experienced (self-taught)    |